top of page

 Keyboard and Mouse

-The first step to joining a research lab is sending a detailed email to the primary investigator (the PI).
-In this case, you should email Dr. Walter at ewalter@csufresno.edu.
-Your email should share your career goal and why you want to do research with the lab.
+The first step to joining a research lab is sending a detailed email to the principal investigator (the PI).

 CONTACT DR. WALTER